Federal Direct PLUS Loans | Financial Aid

 - If the PLUS funds cause a credit to the student's account, you will be issued a refund check unless you have given Carroll permission to release the refund to the student

-Denial of Direct Parent PLUS Loan
+Denial of Parent PLUS Loan

 Student is eligible for additional Unsubsidized Direct Loan funding ($4,000 for Freshman and Sophomore; $5,000 for Junior and above)